hashtag-squirrel/my-little-snek/README.md

 7. In the newly created app, go to Settings
    1. Reveal Config Vars
       1. Set CREDS
       2. Set PORT to 8000 - About this setting, I want to add that I only set this because the guide from CI instructed me to do so.
 I have tried deploying without this setting and it worked without any issues.
-My mentor advised me to include the setting anyways, since they had heard of issues that other students faced recently connected to this setting.
+My mentor advised me to include the setting anyways since they had heard of issues that other students faced recently connected to this setting.
-   2. In the Settings, select "Add buildpack"
+   2. In Settings, select "Add buildpack"
       1. Select python
       2. Select nodejs
 8. Go to "Deploy"
 9. Under Deployment method, choose "GitHub" and connect to the GitHub account
-10. Enable automatic deployment from main branch
+10. Enable automatic deployment from the main branch

 ## Credits